ChiWeiHsiao/Match-Moving/README.md

 #### Comparison
-Adobe AE has easy to use UI and adding any 3D model or visual effect in AE is intuitive.
-On the other hand, it take tones of time for us to tune the position of the inserted objects by using only pure python.
+- Adobe AE has easy to use UI and adding any 3D model or visual effect in AE is intuitive.
+- On the other hand, it take tones of time for us to tune the position of the inserted objects by using only pure python.
+- Besides, how to get the camera pose of non-keyframes from ORB-SLAM2 is an issue, maybe interpolating between adjecent transformation matrixs based on timestamps could solve the problem.